dkirkby/plate-control-dev/petal/regression/README.md

 **⚠️ IMPORTANT: Only do this once, before you start refactoring!**

-This step was run on 2-Oct-2025 to establish baselines for the unified code base before any refactoring work.
-The resulting outputs are in [commit 7b4a283](https://github.com/dkirkby/plate-control-dev/commit/7b4a283815557e02634694ca6ac308c4c185634f).
-In case refactoring changes an output in an expected and desired way, see instructions below for updating the baselines.
+Baselines for tests 01-08 were created on 2-Oct-2025 to establish the unified code base ([commit 7b4a283](https://github.com/dkirkby/plate-control-dev/commit/7b4a283815557e02634694ca6ac308c4c185634f)).
+Tests 09-12 were added on 5-Oct-2025 to improve coverage.
+All baselines are committed to version control.

 ```bash
 cd /path/to/plate-control-dev/petal